List of supporting documents required:

 3. How do you balance academic, extra-curricular, and personal activities while ensuring your success in all three?

 > For all applicants: 2 recommendation letters, including at least one from a teacher/professor/lecturer/academic supervisor in science/mathematics at your current institution.
 You must provide information about your referees (names, positions and emails and if applicable, websites), and a request for a recommendation letter will be immediatly sent to them.
 We suggest you inform your referees and let them know that you are involving them in your application process before filling out the recommendation request on your application form.
 Please be advised that recommendation letters must be sent back to us by your referees before the end of the application deadline.
 It is your responsability to make sure they send their recommendations before the deadline.
 Your referees cannot be members of your family or friends of the family, and you cannot write your recommendation letters yourself.

 Here is an example of what the letter of recommendation looks like.
 Referees can use either French or English to write their comments in the final space.

-Recommendation letters given by the candidates will not be accepted as official recommendation letters, they must come from your referees directly.
+BEWARE: Recommendation letters must be submitted by the referees themselves.
+Recommendation letters given by the candidates will not be accepted as official recommendation letters.

 > For all applicants: CV or resume, in English, which is a form to fill in and can be found on the application website.
 The CV also includes questions about the mathematics knowledge learned in secondary education which must be answered truthfully in order to evaluate the candidate at their real capacity.